dhurley/spring-boot-docker-kubernetes-example/README.md

 ```
 If you change the property bean.message in the Kubernetes ConfigMap you will see the application automatically update the message live.

-Example output from logs when config refresh occurs:
+Here is an example output from the application logs when a config refresh occurs:
 ```
 The message is: Hello World 2!
 The message is: Hello World 2!